-- 4.7 Each Holder by its purchase or holding of a Subordinated Instrument is taken to have irrevocably acknowledged and agreed: - (a) that Condition 4.2 constitutes a debt subordination for the purposes of section 563C of the Corporations Act 2001; - (b) without limiting its rights existing otherwise than as a Holder of a Subordinated Instrument, that it must not exercise its voting rights as an unsecured creditor in the Winding-Up of the Issuer to defeat, negate or in any way challenge the enforceability of the subordination in Condition 4.2; and - (c) that the debt subordination effected by Condition 4.2 is not affected by any act or omission of the Issuer or a Senior Creditor which might otherwise affect it at law or in equity.
+- 4.7 Each Holder by its purchase or holding of a Subordinated Instrument is taken to have irrevocably acknowledged and agreed: - (a) that each of Conditions 4.2 and 4.4 constitutes a debt subordination for the purposes of section 563C of the Corporations Act 2001; - (b) without limiting its rights existing otherwise than as a Holder of a Subordinated Instrument, that it must not exercise its voting or other rights as an unsecured creditor in the Winding-Up in any jurisdiction until after all Senior Creditors have been paid in full or otherwise to defeat, negate or in any way challenge the enforceability of the subordination provision described in Conditions 4.2 and 4.4; and - (c) that the debt subordination effected by Conditions 4.2 and 4.4 are not affected by any act or omission of the Issuer or a Senior Creditor which might otherwise affect it at law or in equity.

-No consent of any Senior Creditor shall be required for any amendment of Condition 4.2 in relation to any Outstanding Subordinated Instruments.
+No consent of any Senior Creditor shall be required for any amendment of either Condition 4.2 or 4.4 in relation to any Outstanding Subordinated Instruments.